 The regular one is whiskey, apple schnapps, and cranberry juice and a splash of lime.

-I used Crown Royal Apple Whiskey, Sour Apple Pucker, and Cran-Apple juice…and a splash of lime.
+I used Crown Royal Apple Whiskey, Sour Apple Pucker, and Cran-Apple juice…and a splash of lime to make my Washington Apple Cocktail.

 Even better in my opinion.